Migrations

 CLI

-gofastr migrate up # uses DATABASE_URL or .envgofastr migrate status --db-url=file:app.dbgofastr migrate down 1gofastr migrate generate add_email # write a versioned migration file from entity changesgofastr migrate force 7 # mark version 7 cleanly appliedgofastr migrate force 7 --not-applied # treat version 7 as pending again
+gofastr migrate up # uses DATABASE_URL or .envgofastr migrate status --db-url=file:app.dbgofastr migrate down 1gofastr migrate generate add_email --from=gofastr.yml # write a versioned migration file from entity changesgofastr migrate force 7 # mark version 7 cleanly appliedgofastr migrate force 7 --not-applied # treat version 7 as pending again

 | Subcommand | Effect |